In Conversation: Linda Spåman

 Tell us about yourself and how you got started with art.

-- My name is Linda Spåman and I work as an artist, graphic novelist, and event fortune teller.
+I work as an artist, graphic novelist, and event fortune teller.
 For as long as I can remember, my father told me that I must become an artist – since adult life was terribly boring with an ordinary job.
 He encouraged me, exposed me to art, and pushed me into it.
 It was very good advice.

 Do you draw inspiration more from your environment, emotions, or ideas?

-- I’m totally driven by emotions (which is something I look down on).
+I’m totally driven by emotions (which is something I look down on).
 For my graphic novels, I like to eavesdrop on public transport and watch bad television for inspiration.
 In my tarot work I dive into magical conversations with other readers, while in my art practice I work with ideas and dreams.

 Has your work been influenced by other fields – for instance science, literature, music or travel?

-- I’m very influenced by human interaction.
+I’m very influenced by human interaction.
 Everyday life is full of sparks that can later become art.

 How do you want people to feel when they experience your art?

-- I want people to start a conversation – with themselves or with someone else.
+I want people to start a conversation – with themselves or with someone else.
 I think conversation is the most important thing we have, and we don’t have to agree.

 Have you ever had to defend or explain your art in a way that changed how you think about it?

-- Yes, many times.
+Many times.
 With my tarot illustrations I’ve often encountered prejudice – for example, at one exhibition I was confronted by a Christian group with strong beliefs that my work was satanic.
 They tried to inform me of this in every way possible.
 The experience made me more reluctant in how I speak about that part of my work.
 Still, I’ll always regret not accepting their offer of an exorcism – it could have become a great graphic novel.